-CCIs are content, knowledge and technology-driven and as such, they are, by definition, a subject to interdisciplinary research and education.
-CCIs combine the creation (often by artists or designers), production (often by companies) and distribution (often by multinationals) of goods and services that are cultural in their nature and usually protected by intellectual property rights.

-Developing the entrepreneurial and managerial skills of the students and graduates in the arts and humanities will provide the CCIs with thoughtful, innovative and self-sustainable professionals that can lead and contribute to the viable and sustainable functioning of the creative economy.
+CCIs are content-, knowledge- and technology-driven and as such, they are by definition a subject of interdisciplinary research and education.
+CCIs combine the creation (often by artists or designers), production (often by companies) and distribution (often by multinationals) of goods and services that are cultural in their nature and usually protected by intellectual property rights (IPR).
+Raising the CCI-literacy and skills of the business students and graduates will provide the sector with professionals that can lead and contribute to the viable and sustainable functioning not only of the CCIs themselves, but also to the many other related sectors of the experiential economy such as tourism and hospitality.